aiven/devportal/docs/products/redis/concepts/memory-usage.rst

     If the forked process took 4 minutes to perform the task, and new data was written at 5 megabytes per second, the system memory usage can grow by 1.2 gigabytes during the operation.

-Additionally, the duration of the backup and replication operations are directly proportional to the total amount of memory that is in use so the larger the plan, the larger the possible memory diverge, and thus the memory reserved for allowing these operations to be complete (without using swap) is also proportional to total memory.
+Additionally, the duration of the backup and replication operations are directly proportional to the total amount of memory that is in use so the larger the plan, the larger the possible memory diverge, and thus the memory reserved for allowing these operations to complete (without using swap) is also proportional to total memory.

 If Redis memory usage grows so big that it needs to use swap, the system can quickly go into a cycle that makes the node unresponsive, and it needs to be replaced.